 If elected to replace Yaroslavsky, she would become the first openly gay member of the county Board of Supervisors.
 Kuehl, known for being a liberal Democrat, said among her accomplishments at the state Capitol were establishing paid family leave, requiring proper patient staffing ratios in every hospital and authoring several anti-discrimination laws.

-In her youth, Kuehl was a popular actress in the television series, "The Many Loves of Dobie Gillis."
-She went on to
+In her youth, Kuehl was a popular actress in the television series, "The Many Loves of Dobie Gillis.

 In contrast to Kuehl, who is already planning to formally announce her candidacy next year, Shriver remains undecided.